-The Committee could recommend that Council implement mechanisms to enforce developers to install a greywater system in their new housing developments.
+The Committee could recommend Council look at ways to enforce developers to install a greywater system in their new housing developments.

-It should be noted that if this option is recommended, Council would need to take into account flood potential, exposure to slope, landform, potential runoff and upslope seepage, site drainage, fill, buffer distances and geology.
+It should be noted that should this be recommended, Council would need to take into account flood potential, exposure to slope, landform, potential runoff and upslope seepage, site drainage, fill, buffer distances and geology.
 Council would need to assess these features and determine if any would make the land unsuitable for greywater irrigation.
-Further, Joondalup has limited new subdivisional areas left which would limit the advantages of this option when compared to fringe metropolitan Councils.
+Further, Joondalup has limited new subdivisional areas left which would limit the advantages of this option when compared to single metropolitan Councils.